LM35 Temperature Sensor with ESP32 – Web Server

 </html>

-This HTML Page provides this output.
-Instead of “—” , we will display temperature values.
+This HTML Page displays the output shown in the above figure.
+Instead of “—“, we will display the temperature values.

-Now adds this html code inside the above temperature measurement code and send html strings through client.println() function.
+Now we will add the given HTML document code inside the above temperature measurement code and send HTML strings through `client.println()` function.

 #include <WiFi.h>